jglim/ODB/README.md

 # File Table

 At this point, the ODB content should be mostly legible except for the lack of a file table.
-My original intent was to build a tool to extract files from an ODB tool, and I could somewhat achieve this by looking for file headers.
+My original intent was to build a tool to extract files from an ODB container (SMR-D), and I could somewhat achieve this by looking for file headers.
 As such, no file table features are implemented at this point.
 Contributions are welcome!